Jackson Pro Series Signature Misha Mansoor Juggernaut ET7 Review & Prices

 Weight

-The Jackson Pro Series Signature Misha Mansoor Juggernaut ET7 meets 4 out of our 8 criteria items for beginner friendliness, which means that it's not bad for beginners, but it could be better.
+The Jackson Pro Series Signature Misha Mansoor Juggernaut ET7 meets 5 out of our 8 criteria items for beginner friendliness, which means that it's a good guitar to start with as a complete beginner.
 This takes into account the type of frets, scale length, nut width, bridge type, fretboard radius, and neck profile to determine the easiest combination for new players to get used to.

 New Player Friendliness